-How to actually enjoy American Football this Super Bowl
+How to actually enjoy American football this Super Bowl

 The correct solution here would be to spend time properly learning, understanding the rules.
 This is not going to happen.
 Over the last few major games I have cooked, made cocktails, ordered takeout, and chatted with friends.
 The buzz in the room when there’s at least one person that cares about the game is infectious, yet still I constantly check the clock to see if it is time to change the channel or just turn the damn thing off.

 When Alabama last played an apparently important game, I even made my own rules.
 Every time a play lasted longer than 10 seconds, I got a point.
 Every time the camera cut to someone double-fisting food, I too would stuff myself with food.
-Occasionally, I took the approach of some Islanders hockey fans and cheered whenever the referee did something, screamed and shouted when they got flack, and rooted for them to win.
+Occasionally, I took the approach of some Islanders hockey fans and cheered whenever the referee did something, screamed and shouted when they got flak, and rooted for them to win.

-My biggest piece of advice to any fellow football haters is this – really get into the last twenty minutes.
+My biggest piece of advice to any fellow football haters is this – really get into the last 20 minutes.
 As far as my clearly knowledgable self can tell, it is trench warfare, desperately gaining a yard of ground here and there.
 Even if you don’t understand the intricacies, the final stretch suddenly changes pace, a barrage of moves and tackles and passes, and – of course – the carefully planned comebacks are all too common.

 According to Susan, it’s fine that I don’t love football.
 I would, in turn, assume it is fine that my boyfriend doesn’t love trawling through StreetEasy for houses I’ll never be able to afford.